 This strong storm system is now swirling across southern Colorado.
 It has been an extremely slow moving system and will bring more snow to the state all day today.

-Weather 24/7: Live Colorado radar, current conditions
+Weather 24/7: Live Colorado radar, current conditions on your TV

 A Winter Storm Warning will be in effect until Monday morning for all of the Denver metro area, the plains and the mountains.
 Expect heavy snow, low visibility, and dangerous driving conditions this weekend.
 Many roads will likely become impassable.